univention/univention-keycloak-app/docs/keycloak-app/configuration.rst

 The App includes the theme configured in UCS.
 The UCR variable :envvar:`ucs/web/theme` applies to Keycloak as well.
-You can adjust it following :ref:`uv-manual:creating-a-custom-theme-adjusting-the-design-of-ucswebs` in the :cite:t:`ucs-manual`.
+You can adjust it following :ref:`uv-manual:central-theming-custom` in the :cite:t:`ucs-manual`.
 Important variables specifically for Keycloak are the CSS variables :envvar:`--login-background`, :envvar:`--login-box-background`, :envvar:`--login-logo`.

 Keycloak also includes